Japanese submarine I-152: World War II

-On 8 December 1941 — the day the Pacific campaign began in East Asia, which was 7 December 1941 on the other side of the International Date Line in Hawaii, where Japan began the war in the Pacific with its attack on Pearl Harbor — I-52 was assigned to the Kure Guard Force in the Kure Naval District for duty as a training ship in the Seto Inland Sea, based at Kure.
+On 8 December 1941 — the day the Pacific campaign of World War II began in East Asia, which was 7 December 1941 on the other side of the International Date Line in Hawaii, where Japan began the war in the Pacific with its attack on Pearl Harbor — I-52 was assigned to the Kure Guard Force in the Kure Naval District for duty as a training ship in the Seto Inland Sea, based at Kure.
 Sometime after 10 April 1942, she also took part in testing different submarine garbage disposal units.
 She was renumbered I-152 (伊号第百五十二潜水艦, I-go dai-hyaku-go-jyuni sensuikan) on 20 May 1942.

 I-152 was placed in reserve on 14 July 1942 and removed from the navy list on 1 August 1942.
-Renamed Haikan No. 14 ("Submarine Hulk No. 14"), she became a stationary training hulk at the submarine school at Kure.
+Renamed Haikan No. 14 ("Hulk No. 14"), she became a stationary training hulk at the submarine school at Kure.
 She later was transferred to the Hirao branch of the Ōtake Submarine School in Yamaguchi Prefecture.
 When hostilities with the Allies of World War II ended on 15 August 1945, she was laid up at Hirao.
 Haikan No. 14 was scrapped at the former Kure Naval Arsenal between 1946 and 1948.